MuhammadRidha7/Shia/README.md

 `Sunan Tirmidhi, vol 5, page 351`

 **Aisha:** \
-The Prophet, Ali, Fatima, Hasan and Husayn gathered under a cloak, then The Prophet recited: \
+The Prophet (pbuh), Ali, Fatima, Hasan and Husayn gathered under a cloak, then The Prophet (pbuh) recited: \
 Indeed, Allah only wants to remove impurity from you, O Ahl al Bayt!
 And purify you thoroughly. \
 `Muslim, vol 7, page 130`